Flagler College's Nicohlas B. Miller is shown.

 Professional Profile

 Nicholas B. Miller is a global historian whose regional specializations include Britain, Germany, Portugal, Hawai‘i, and Malaya in the eighteenth and nineteenth centuries.
-His research explores themes at the intersection of cultural, intellectual, and social history, including the intellectual impact of cross-cultural encounters in the European Enlightenment; discourses of population, immigration, and the family in eighteenth- and nineteenth-century polities; the history of education; comparative studies of plantations and bonded labor beyond the Atlantic World; and the conceptual history of colonialism.
+His research explores themes at the intersection of cultural, intellectual, and social history, including the intellectual impact of cross-cultural encounters in the European Enlightenment; discourses of population, immigration, and the family in eighteenth- and nineteenth-century polities; the global history of the Age of Revolutions; the history of education; comparative studies of plantations and bonded labor beyond the Atlantic World; and the conceptual history of colonialism.

-His books include John Millar and the Scottish Enlightenment: Family Life and World History (Voltaire Foundation, 2017), Cameralism and the Enlightenment: Happiness, Governance, and Reform in Transnational Perspective (Routledge, 2020 with Ere Nokkala), and the forthcoming Plantation Knowledge: Agricultural Colonization, Exploitation, and Exchange since 1500 (SUNY Press, with Ulrike Lindner).
+His books include John Millar and the Scottish Enlightenment: Family Life and World History (Voltaire Foundation, 2017), Cameralism and the Enlightenment: Happiness, Governance, and Reform in Transnational Perspective (Routledge, 2020 with Ere Nokkala), and the forthcoming Plantation Knowledge: Agricultural Colonization, Exploitation, and Exchange since 1500 (State University of New York Press, with Ulrike Lindner).

 Teaching